We're Your Tree Care and Tree Removal Partner!

 * First Name * Last Name * Phone Address City Need information regarding: Email

-Avoiding problems is the most efficient approach to tree health.
+Preventing problems is the most efficient approach to tree health.
 It’s advisable to have your trees inspected every three to five years by a Certified Arborist.
 Dorshak Tree Service, with seven Certified Arborists on staff, offers this service for free for tree owners in and around Beaver Edge.

-Another option – again, long before reaching this point – is planting trees with similar aesthetics, yet much more resistance to insects and disease.
+Another possibility – again, long before reaching this point – is planting trees with similar appearance, yet far more resistance to insects and disease.
 Concolor firs and Norway spruces are substitutes for Colorado spruces.

 Insect pests pose serious threats to residential trees.
 Insects are usually host specific, meaning they target one species.
-The deadly bronze birch borer attacks birches.
+The deadly bronze birch borer goes after birches.
 Linden borers mainly target lindens.

 Another invasive, the spotted lanternfly, is heading west after its discovery in Pennsylvania in 2014.
 The China native feeds on more than 70 tree species, including maples, oaks, lindens, hickory and black walnut.

-Just as you wouldn’t skip seeing a doctor for years on end, don’t risk the health of your trees.
+Just as you wouldn’t skip visiting a doctor for years on end, don’t risk the health of your trees.
 Contact Dorshak Tree Specialists for a complimentary checkup.
 Yes, their “tree doctors” still make house calls to Beaver Edge.

 An ISA-Certified Arborist from Dorshak Tree Specialists can help identify potential illness in your trees near Beaver Edge, WI